cmateu/PyMGC3/README.rst

 The output file will be example_data.my_test.mgc3.dat.
 Try running with the -m nGC3 and -m GC3 flags to get \*.ngc3.dat and \*.gc3.dat outputs.

+The extension of the input .pls file must be consistent with the method selected to extract the stars, the program will exit with a warning if this is not the case to be safe.

 Program mgc3_plot_polemaps.py
 -----------------------------

 **DESCRIPTION:**

-This program plots mGC3/nGC3/GC3 pole count maps in different projections.
+This program plots mGC3-family (mGC3,nGC3,GC3,mGC3hel,GC3hel) pole count maps in different projections.

 **SYNTAX:**